 To achieve this objective, a network spoofing mechanism based on software-defined networking, or SDN, is designed.
 Its goal is to intelligently craft decoy measurements to mislead digital enemies into designing ineffective digital attacks that will not cause damage.

-For more information about these projects and about the Computer Science and Engineering Program, go to unr.edu/cse.
+For more information about these projects, visit the Computer Science and Engineering Program.